 “Under LwLL, we are seeking to reduce the amount of data required to build a model from scratch by a million-fold, and reduce the amount of data needed to adapt a model from millions to hundreds of labeled examples,” said Wade Shen, a DARPA program manager in the Information Innovation Office (I2O) who is leading the LwLL program.
 “This is to say, what takes one million images to train a system today, would require just one image in the future, or requiring roughly 100 labeled examples to adapt a system instead of the millions needed today.”

 Techniques such active learning, transfer learning, meta-learning, k-shot learning, etc., are suggested for research to make machine learning work effectively with smaller data samples – i.e., long-tailed data.
-FWIW, I presented “Best Practices for Human-in-the-loop: the business case for active learning” at AI SF, which provides examples of addressing data demands in enterprise.
+FWIW, I presented “Best Practices for Human-in-the-loop: the business case for active learning” at AI SF, which provides examples of addressing data demands in the enterprise.

 AI and Economic Theory